 Students are required to enrol at the Coventry University Branch at The Knowledge Hub and register for a course in accordance with the arrangements notified by the institution.
 Course definitive documentation shall specify which modules and assessments a student must take.
+All module choices are subject to timetable and resource constraints.
 Coventry University and the Coventry University Branch at the Knowledge Hub reserve the right to withdraw a course for new students on resource grounds (e.g. availability of staff with relevant expertise, availability of equipment, student take-up) by the deadline notified.
 Under such circumstances, the applicants involved shall be informed and provided with other options in a timely manner.
 Students on closing courses will be able to complete their studies.